-NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) CONTACT PERSON TELEPHONE NUMBER EMAIL ADI DRESS Please answer all of the following questions: 2.
+NAME OF CORPORATION CORPORATE IDENTIFICATION NUMBER (issued by CA Secretary of State) DATE OF INCORPORATION MAILING ADDRESS (street or PO Box, city, state, and zip code) CONTACT PERSON TELEPHONE NUMBER EMAIL LADDRESS Please answer all of the following questions: Was the corporation created on or after March 1, 1975 through November 6, 1986?
 Did the change in control or ownership of this corporation result from a parent's death?
-3. Did the parent's date of death occur on or after October 9, 2019?
-4. Were the only stockholders of the corporation parent(s) and their child(ren)?
-5. Did the corporation own a parcel of land that contained a residence that was the principal place the parent(s) prior to their death and has been the continuous place of residence of a child since corporation?
-If you answered "no" to any of the questions above, no further action is required, as you do not quat to all questions above, please complete the remainder of this form, and then sign and submit the forwhich the principal residence is located. the creation of the YES NO alify for this exclusion.
-If you answered "yes" orm to the county assessor of the county in NAME OF DECEASED PARENT (attach a copy of the death certificate) DATE OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OWNED BY THE CORPORATION PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION DATE OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION
+Did the parent's date of death occur on or after October 9, 2019?
+Were the only stockholders of the corporation parent(s) and their child(ren)?
+Did the corporation own a parcel of land that contained a residence that was the principal the parent(s) prior to their death and has been the continuous place of residence of a child s corporation?
+If you answered "no" to any of the questions above, no further action is required, as you do not to all questions above, please complete the remainder of this form, and then sign and submit the which the principal residence is located. once the creation of the YES NO ot qualify for this exclusion.
+If you answered "yes" the form to the county assessor of the county in NAME OF DECEASED PARENT (attach a copy of the death certificate) DATE OF DEATH NAME OF CHILD LIVING IN THE PRINCIPAL RESIDENCE OWNED BY THE CORPORATION • PARCEL NUMBER OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION DATE OF PURCHASE SITUS ADDRESS OF PRINCIPAL RESIDENCE OWNED BY THE CORPORATION